 Wheelchair users and visitors with mobility issues can access the Acropolis of Athens using the specially designed elevator located near the main entrance.

 If you have purchased a regular Acropolis ticket online prior to your visit, you can use the main Acropolis entrance.
-If you have booked skip-the-line Acropolis tickets online in advance, you can enter the site through the side entrance.
+If you have booked fast track Acropolis tickets online in advance, you can save time by avoiding the long ticketing queues and get direct access to the security checkpoints.

 If you are part of a group, you can enter the Acropolis of Athens through the main entrance.